 All applicants must have completed adequate coursework and be authorized by their academic training programs to participate in Internship as demonstrated by a letter from the institution.
 Additionally, applicants must have successfully completed courses in group therapy, abnormal psychology, and a cultural diversity class.

-All Interns must have completed adequate and appropriate practicum training of 1,200 or more hours prior to beginning the Internship.
-In addition, Interns must be authorized by the academic program they are attending to be eligible for Internship as demonstrated by a letter from the institution.
+All Interns must also have completed adequate and appropriate practicum training of 1,200 or more hours prior to beginning the Internship.